EpiDoc/Source/guidelines/README.txt

             this manual step.
 A transformation configuration has been added to the Oxygen project file (EpiDoc Schema to egXML Schema).

-    (Explain how to generate HTML Guidelines from XML files - to be added)
+    Generate HTML Guidelines from XML files

+        1. Make sure you have a full checkout of the SVN repository.
+        2. Run the script: ./xml-p5/copyxslts.py
+        3. Open OxygenXML and open the project file:
+            ./xml-p5/Guidelines-generation-project.xpr
+        4. Open the xml file: ./xml-p5/xml/driver.xml
+        5. Run the local transform configured against it (EpiDoc P5 Guidelines HTML)
+        6. Results of the transformation will be output to ./xml-p5/output/